Bell Tower of Xi'an

 Suggested Tour including the visit to Bell Tower:

-Xian City Tour: to Bell & Drum Tower, Great Mosque, the Forest of Stone Steles Museum and the City Wall
+Two-day Downtown Tour: To Bell & Drum Towers, Great Mosque, the Forest of Stone Steles Museum and the City Wall.

 More Xi'an Tours

 1. Drum Tower